KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 This section will help you set up your development environment.
 Here your choice of platform makes a difference, but afterwards, things will be much more consistent.
 You can change platform and graphics API at any time by clicking the tabs at the top of the page.
 Select the platform you want to develop for now, by clicking the appropriate tab above.

-.. container:: windows linux
+.. only:: windows or linux

 	You should make sure that the XR runtime that you wish to use is made the default for the XR loader to recognize and load for your application.

-.. container:: windows
+.. only:: windows

 	.. rubric:: Visual Studio

 	If you'll be building an OpenXR project for Microsoft Windows PC-based devices, we'll assume you'll be using Microsoft Visual Studio.
-The free Community Edition of Visual Studio is available to download `<https://visualstudio.microsoft.com/vs/community/>`_.
+The free Community Edition of Visual Studio is available to download from `<https://visualstudio.microsoft.com/vs/community/>`_.

 	.. rubric:: CMake